-Other income (expense), net for the three months ended September 30, 2005 decreased by \$0.2 million compared to the same period of fiscal 2005.
-The change in other income (expense) was primarily due to gains and losses related to foreign currency transactions.
+Other income (expense), net for the three months ended December 31, 2005 decreased by \$25 thousand to \$24 thousand of expense compared to the same period of fiscal 2005.
+Other income (expense) for the six months ended December 31, 2005 decreased by \$0.2 million to \$29 thousand of expense compared to the same period of fiscal 2005.
+The changes in other income (expense) for both the three and six month periods were primarily due to gains and losses related to foreign currency transactions.

-INCOME TAX PROVISION
+INCOME TAX (BENEFIT) PROVISION